LiamEdwards931/JavascriptProject/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

+## Testing

+- Code was tested on Microsoft Edge, FireFox and Google Chrome browser.
+- Testing involved running the game loop and looking at bugs with the web development tools the following criteria have all been tested:
+    - Tested Player Rex for hit markers, jump height, animation speed, "gravity" factor to bring rex back down, move left + right speeds, and SFX on Arrow down for the rex roar,found some bugs that are documented in the [bugs](bugs) section of the README.
+All tested for PC use and Mobile use.
+    - Tested eggEnemy intervals to make sure the game was beginner friendly, had a friend who is inexperienced at games to play to see if the game was intuitve and easy to play.
+    - tested the difficulty increase to ensure that the code was in fact increasing the spawn rate of enemies as you collected more Meat objects.
+    - Tested Meat collection to ensure that it was collecting properly and increasing the meatCollected score and playing the correct SFX on collection.
+    - Tested background to ensure that the scroll speed and "parralax effect" is working correctly.
+    - Tested GameOver to ensure that it activates when hp value reached 0.
+    - Tested restartGame to enure that when shift is pressed when it is gameOver the game restarts from beginning.
+    - Tested Mute function and ensured that all sounds are muted when button is clicked.
+    - Tested fullscreen function and ensured that when clicked both the title screen and the canvas both went into the full screen state.

 ## Bugs

 - Array for the keys wasn't deleting the key after input (fixed) - There was a typo on splice method and was spelt 'spilce'